tafakkur/QualtricsHub/README.md

 Some points to note:

 - I'm not well versed with JS *(read as lookup function at stackoverflow)* and therefore some of the code may be inelegant and inefficient.
 Please let me know if you know how a better solution.
 - All code uploaded is working on the day it was uploaded.
-If it doesn't work for you, please let me and we'll check if its an issue in your implementation or an update from Qualtrics.
+If it doesn't work for you, please let me know, and we'll check if it's an issue in your implementation or an update from Qualtrics.

 [^1]:Please let me know if there are copyright issues.
 I'll take them down and replace them with a link to them.
 Also, at present I haven't credited anyone, will do that as things go along.